 Middle-earth: Shadow of War

-There’s, of course, an RPG element to it with a fun story and all that, additionally supplemented with plenty of character customization and a solid combat system complete with stealth mechanics, but for the most part, it’s all about orcs.
+There’s, of course, an RPG element to it (with a decent, if aggressively canon-defying, story), additionally supplemented with plenty of character customization and a solid combat system complete with stealth mechanics, but for the most part, it’s all about orcs.
 And you’d be surprised, but orc collecting is a serious affair, it’s dozens of hours of legit content.